oracle/nosql-python-sdk/docs/tables.rst

 Creating a table is the first step of developing your application.
 You use the :class:`borneo.TableRequest` class and its methods to execute Data Definition Language (DDL) statements, such as, creating, modifying, and dropping tables.
-If using the Oracle NoSQL Cloud Service or CloudSimulator you must also set table limits using :func:`borneo.TableRequest.set_table_limits` method.
+If using the Oracle NoSQL Cloud Service or Cloud Simulator you must also set table limits using :func:`borneo.TableRequest.set_table_limits` method.
 Limits are ignored on-premise, if provided.